graysonwhite/reedThesisQuarto/README.md

 ## Disclaimer

-This template was written as an experiment to see the capability of large language models, and hence things may (1) brake and (2) not be intuitive / look like they should work when they don't.
+This template was written as an experiment to see the capability of large language models, and hence things may (1) break and (2) not be intuitive / look like they should work when they don't.
 However, the current iteration of this project appears to work.
 Please report any and all bugs found!